 Todd P. Coleman is an Associate Professor in the Department of Bioengineering, and by courtesy, Electrical Engineering at Stanford University.
-He received B.S. degrees in electrical engineering (summa cum laude), as well as computer engineering (summa cum laude) from the University of Michigan.
+He received B.S. degrees in electrical engineering (summa cum laude), as well as computer engineering (summa cum laude) from the University of Michigan (Go Blue).
 He received M.S. and Ph.D. degrees from MIT in electrical engineering and computer science.
 He did postdoctoral studies at MIT and Mass General Hospital in quantitative neuroscience.
 He previously was a faculty member in the Departments of Electrical & Computer Engineering and Bioengineering at the University of Illinois, Urbana-Champaign, and the University of California, San Diego, respectively.
 Dr. Coleman’s research is very multi-disciplinary, using tools from applied probability, physiology, and bioelectronics.
 Examples include, for instance, optimal transport methods in high-dimensional uncertainty quantification and developing technologies and algorithms to monitor and modulate physiology of the nervous systems in the brain and visceral organs.
 He has served as a Principal Investigator on grants from the NSF, NIH, Department of Defense, and multiple private foundations.
 Dr. Coleman is an inventor on 10 granted US patents.
-He has been selected as a Gilbreth Lecturer for the National Academy of Engineering, a TEDMED speaker, and a Fellow of the American Institute for Medical and Biological Engineering.
-He is currently the Chair of the National Academies Standing Committee Biotechnology Capabilities and National Security Needs.
+He has been selected as a Gilbreth Lecturer for the National Academy of Engineering, a TEDMED speaker, and a Fellow of IEEE as well as the American Institute for Medical and Biological Engineering.
+He is currently the Chair of the National Academies Standing Committee on Biotechnology Capabilities and National Security Needs.

 Executive Committee Member, Wu Tsai Human Performance Alliance, Stanford University (2021 - Present)